top of page

 ARTIST STATEMENT

-I see art as a tool for evolution—a way to interrogate who we are, how we’re changing, and how technology is reshaping human life.
-My series SYNTHMORPHIX is built around this premise.
-The name blends synthetic with morphē (Greek for “form”) and ends with “-ix,” a nod to remix, flux, and transformation.
-It reflects a world—and a body—in constant mutation, where biology and machine intelligence merge into hybrid identities.
+I see art as a tool for evolution, a way to examine how identity, memory, and form are being reshaped by advancing technologies.
+The SYNTHMORPHIX(K) series reflects this inquiry.
+The name fuses synthetic, the Greek morphe (form), and the suffix ix, evoking remix, flux, and transformation.
+It speaks to a world and a body in constant mutation, where biology and machine intelligence merge into hybrid identities.

 “Art not only exposes society to its own reflection—as the iconic performer Harry Belafonte once noted—but serves as humanity's most potent force for synthesizing perception and steering us toward the future we aspire to build.”